KaiibottAI/foundry-rss-scroller/README.md

 - Journal entry not found?
 Double-check the name in the settings (case-sensitive).
     - Double check the name you have in the RSS Scroller setting `Journal Name`, capitalization does matter.
 "News Feed" is not equal to "news feed".
 - Text scrolling too fast/slow?
     -  Adjust the RSS Speed setting to a higher number.
+This controls "how long" the text will take to scroll thru the feed.
+Higher number = Slower speed.
 - Window size not right?
     -  Modify the Width and Height settings or toggle the "resizeable" setting on for more control.